Kylian Mbappé: What next for French superstar as questions over his PSG future rumble on? - Local News 8

 In response to an article in Le Parisien titled ‘Kylian Mbappé wants to join Real this summer,’ Mbappé wrote on Twitter on Tuesday: “LIES … I have already said that I will continue next season at PSG where I am very happy.”

 Such is the player’s stature in France, when there was speculation about him leaving PSG in 2021 French President Emmanuel Macron had urged him to stay.
-On Thursday when questioned about his PSG future, he told reporters that Macron has no influence on his career choices.
+On Thursday when questioned about his PSG future, he told reporters that Macron has no influence on his career.

 “What influence does the President have?
 On my career today, in 2023, none.
 He wants me to stay in Paris, my objective is to stay.
 We’re on the same wavelength,” he told reporters, per Reuters.